canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/orange-pi-zero.md

 ## Ubuntu Core

-We will walk you through the steps of flashing Ubuntu Core on an OrangePi Zero.
+We will walk you through the steps of flashing Ubuntu Core on an Orange Pi Zero.
 At the end of this process, you will have a board ready for production or testing snaps.

 {% include "includes/markdown/get_started_prerequisites.md" %}